kevinxu48/Data-410-Project-4/index.md

 # Light Gradient Boosting Machine (LightGBM) Regressor
 LightGBM is an open source gradient boosting algorithm proposed and developed by Microsoft.
 Compared to XGBoost which grows Decision Trees based on a pre-sort-based algorithms, LightGBM instead uses histogram-based algorithms.
 Specifically, the LightGBM algorithm grows its trees vertically/leaf-wise, while other algorithms, such as XGBoost, grow trees level-wise.
 Moreover, LightGBM chooses the leaf with greater relative loss to grow, which leads to lower loss than that of a level wise algorithm.
 In this project we will test whether it truly performs better than XGBoost and whether our repeated boosting algorithm stands any chance.

-LightGBM algorithm utilizes two techniques called Gradient-Based One-Side Sampling (GOSS) and Exclusive Feature Bundling (EFB) which allow the algorithm to run faster while maintaining a high level of accuracy.

 We will implement the LightGBM regressor from the LightGBM class.
 This python implementation of LightGBM can use a dictionary to tune the hyperparameters.